Buying a home

 Buying by private treaty

-The most common way to buy a house or apartment in NSW is by private treaty.
+A common way to buy a house or apartment in NSW is by private treaty.
 This is where a seller advertises the amount they’d like to achieve for their property and then negotiates with prospective buyers.
 The contract for sale becomes activated once you exchange contracts with the seller.
-At this time you’ll also have to pay the full deposit on your place (usually 10% minus any holding deposit you’ve paid).
+At this time, you’ll also have to pay the full deposit on your place (usually 10 per cent minus any holding deposit you’ve paid).